LukeHackett/ocp-study-examples/chapter-3/README.md

 addSound(objects);
 ```

 In this example unbounded or upper bounded generics are not a solution, as neither allow for mutability (they are both immutable).
-Thus a new bound, the lower bound is requried.
+Thus a new bound, the lower bound is required.

 With a lower bound, we are telling Java that the list will be a list of String objects or some list of objects that are a superclass to String.
 Ether way it is safe to add a String to that list.